Location: Howley Hall 119

 Michael L. Hayes, Ph.D.

-The social work major is a professional practice preparation program for those interested in working with people-counseling children in schools; supporting families coping with critical medical diagnoses; developing programs for at-risk youth; strengthening families through parenting education; readying children for adoption; coordinating services for fragile elders; advocating for the best interest of children in family court; mobilizing disaster relief resources; leadership-ascertaining and articulating the needs of special populations such as children in state care, older adults, victims of human trafficking; developing programs to address problems such as domestic violence, bullying, HIV/AIDS, and addictions and mental health; and social and economic justice-advocating for affordable healthcare at the state and national level; bringing together individuals and organizations to develop strategies to address the problem of homelessness, and advancing human rights of women in developing countries.
+The social work major is a social work professional practice preparation program for those interested in working with people—counseling children in early childhood programs and schools; supporting families coping with critical medical diagnoses; developing resources and programs for at-risk youth; strengthening families through parenting education; readying children for adoption and supporting adoptive families; coordinating services for fragile elders; advocating for the best interest of children in family court; leadership—ascertaining and articulating the needs of special populations such as children, older adults, refugees; developing programs to address problems such as child abuse, poverty, youth violence, and homelessness; and social and economic justice—advocating for affordable healthcare at the state legislature; bringing together individuals and organizations to develop strategies to address the problem of affordable housing.

-Students follow a prescribed program of studies that combines classroom learning and approximately 600 hours of professionally supervised internships in community health and human services organizations, preparing students with the knowledge, competencies, experience, and confidence needed to move immediately following graduation into social work positions in child welfare agencies, mental health and addiction settings, child and family services organizations, youth development programs, adoption agencies, Early Intervention programs, nursing home and rehabilitation facilities, family court programs, advocacy organizations, Head Start and Early Start programs, and international human service organizations.
+Students follow a prescribed program which combines classroom learning and 600 hours of professionally supervised internships in community health and human services organizations, preparing students with the knowledge, skills, and experience needed to move immediately following graduation into professional social work positions in child protective agencies, treatment programs for children and youth, hospitals and health settings, child and family services organizations, educational settings, youth development programs, nursing home and rehabilitation facilities, the courts, and advocacy organizations.

 In the social work program, course work focuses on human behavior across the life span and in social systems; social problems and the significance of the forces that affect important social policies and policy development; the appreciation of diversity and work with diverse populations; theories, methods, and skills for working with individuals, families, groups, and communities; professional values and ethics; and research theory and methodology for use in evaluating practice, policies, and programs.
-Elective courses address global social issues, at-risk children and youth, HIV-AIDS, substance abuse, relational violence, and mental health and dysfunction.
+Elective courses address children and youth at risk, HIV-AIDS, substance abuse, and domestic violence.

-During students’ junior and senior years, internships run concurrently with professional course work, involving students with the actual practice of social work in schools, hospitals, child welfare, early childhood settings, victim assistance programs, adult day care, family court, community mental health agencies, family preservation programs, home-based service programs for children with developmental disabilities and their families, residential treatment settings, youth detention facilities, adoption agencies, probation and parole, social policy research and advocacy organizations, community organizing agencies, and community development programs.
-Emphasis is placed on acquiring experience and beginning professional competencies with individual, group, and family counseling, case management and service coordination, resource development, community organizing, individual and political advocacy, systematic practice evaluation, and influencing social policy.
+During students’ junior and senior years, internships run concurrently with professional course work, involving students with the actual practice of social work in schools, hospitals, child protective services, victim assistance programs, community-based services for the elderly, family court, community mental health agencies, family support and stabilization programs, home-based service programs for children with developmental disabilities and their families, adoption agencies, violence prevention programs, social policy research and advocacy organizations, and community development agencies.
+Emphasis is placed on acquiring experience and beginning professional competencies with individual, group, and family counseling, case management and service coordination, resource development, community organizing, individual and political advocacy, program and practice evaluation, and influencing social policy.

 The decision to major in social work is a serious one, guided by the student’s social work faculty advisor as the student progresses through the major.
 It is through this relationship that students gain a more personalized understanding of social work and can begin to envision and fashion their career path as professional social workers.